sockeqwe/website-old/_posts/2016-02-07-adapter-commands.md

 {% endhighlight %}

 I know, it's not that impressive at first glance.
 So what is the advantage of this pattern?
-Quite often a app displays a list of items in a RecyclerView and the underlying dataset gets changed, i.e. in combination with `SwipeRefreshLayout` the user can reload an updated list of items (i.e. load items from backend).
+Quite often an app displays a list of items in a RecyclerView and the underlying dataset gets changed, i.e. in combination with `SwipeRefreshLayout` the user can reload an updated list of items (i.e. load items from backend).
 What do we do with the new list?
 Just call `adapter.notifyDatasetChanged()` to inform that the new list of items should be displayed?
 But what about the `ItemAnimator`?
 This `AdapterCommands` library offers `DiffCommandsCalculator` class.
 This class calculates the difference of the old list and the new list and returns a `List<AdapterCommand>` that then can be executed by an `AdapterCommandProcessor`.
 Let's have a look at the demo:

 <p>
 <iframe width="420" height="315" src="https://www.youtube.com/embed/z05IK8ejERM" frameborder="0" allowfullscreen></iframe>